-English Journalism (1.0 English Language Credit)
+English Journalism & Media Literacy (1.0 English Language Credit)

 FEE: $95